 Prior to this process, our team will schedule a day and time to begin our migration procedure.
 On the day we initiate this procedure, we will update your account via ticket that we have begun.

-1.Initial sync of all files and databases: during our first notice we will request you avoid making any major changes to the site content or the database during this procedure.
-If changes are made they will in all likelihood be caught during the final sync stage (step 4), but its best to consider this a code freeze from the point of the initial sync until the procedure is complete.
+When the process begins, we will request you avoid making any major changes to the site content or the database during this procedure.
+If changes are made they will in all likelihood be caught during the final sync stage, but it's best to consider this a code freeze from the point of the initial sync until the procedure is complete.

 As mentioned, we take measures to ensure a seamless transition by utilizing live proxy.
 However, there is always a small chance of unforeseen issues, so try to account for several minutes of downtime.